panbachi/wordclock/README.md

 [![Word-Clock - Die WLAN Wort-Uhr zum selber bauen](https://img.youtube.com/vi/FvAM1t0tISE/0.jpg)](https://www.youtube.com/watch?v=FvAM1t0tISE)

 # Installation
-- Change
+- Change the WiFi credentials in whe `wordclock/wordclock.ini`.
 - Upload the sketch `wordclock/wordclock.ino` to your Wemos D1 mini (or other ESP8266).
 - Enjoy

 # Usage
 Check in your router what IP-adress your Wemos got.
-Open a webbrowser and go to http://[YOUR_WEMOS_IP].
-For (example) the IP-adress 192.168.178.20 go to http://192.168.178.20.
+Open a webbrowser and go to `http://[YOUR_WEMOS_IP]`.
+For (example) the IP-adress `192.168.178.20` go to `http://192.168.178.20`.

 # Functions